galiacheng/weblogic-aks-hci/README.md

 Sample: [GitOps sample for running Oracle WebLogic Server on Azure Kubernetes Service](https://github.com/galiacheng/weblogic-aks-flux2-kustomize)

 Sample document to create GitOps in Azure Arc-enabled Kubernetes: [Use Gitops to run Oracle WebLogic Server on Azure Azure Arc-enabled Kubernetes](https://github.com/galiacheng/weblogic-aks-flux2-kustomize/blob/main/resources/docs/azure-arc-gitops.md)

+## Clean up resources

+  To clean up resource, delete the resource group you created in [Set up AKS cluster on Azure Stack HCI](#set-up-aks-cluster-on-azure-stack-hci), you may have two resource groups:

+  - The one has Azure VM deployed in [Deploy Hyper-V host](#deploy-hyper-v-host)

+  - The one you create Azure Arc in [Set up Azure HCI AKS cluster](#set-up-azure-hci-aks-cluster)